-Sia Rad, a global IT director and technical architect, has more than 20 years of experience in consulting, designing and delivering secure and distributed enterprise solutions across industries.
+Sia Rad has worked as a technical architect and global IT director for more than 20 years, consulting, designing and delivering secure and distributed enterprise solutions across industries.

 Jim Sam is a solution architect who is passionate about helping customers achieve their content goals.
 For nearly a decade, he has helped companies and nonprofits in their digital transformation by analyzing and designing systems that enable seamless access to content.